cespare/reflex/README.md

             A regular expression to match filenames.
 (May be repeated.)
   -e, --sequential=false:
             Don't run multiple commands at the same time.
+  -t, --shutdown-timeout=500ms:
+            Number of seconds to wait for shutdown.
   -s, --start-service=false:
             Indicates that the command is a long-running process to be restarted on matching changes.